What Is a Capital Campaign? Ultimate Guide for Nonprofits

 • 6.
 Public Phase

 During this phase, you’ll collect small and mid-size donations using similar methods to other fundraising initiatives, such as events, crowdfunding, and peer-to-peer campaigns.
-Keep an eye out for corporate philanthropy opportunities like matching gifts, sponsorships, and employee fundraising initiatives that you can leverage to achieve your capital campaign goal.
+Consider tapping into corporate philanthropy opportunities like matching gifts, sponsorships, and employee fundraising initiatives to help you achieve your goal as well.

 • 7.
 Wrap-Up

-Once you reach your capital campaign’s goal and deadline, take some time to evaluate what aspects of the process went well and where you have room for improvement.
+After you reach your capital campaign deadline, evaluate what aspects of the process went well and where you have room for improvement.
 Additionally, thank everyone who made your campaign possible—donors at all levels, board members, corporate and media partners, volunteers, and staff members.
-Provide updates on your project and its impact, and emphasize that your results were only possible because of their loyal support.

 Capital Campaign Key Players

 Your approach to a capital campaign will only be as strong as your team.
-Let’s discuss all of the key individuals you’ll need on your side for your campaign to succeed.
+Let’s discuss all of the internal and external individuals you’ll need on your side for your campaign to succeed.

 Capital campaigns are an organization-wide effort, requiring support from your:

-• Board members: Your board of directors will be involved in the day-to-day planning and execution of your capital campaign in addition to providing strategic oversight.
+• Board members: Your board of directors will be involved in the day-to-day planning and execution of your campaign in addition to providing strategic oversight.
 They’ll also need to approve campaign-related expenditures and should help your team secure major gifts.
+Additionally, they should consider how they want to participate in giving themselves (about 15% of capital campaign revenue typically comes from board members—less than in the past, but still a significant amount).

 • Volunteers: Fill any campaign staffing gaps with the talents of your most loyal volunteers.
 Whether they’re sharing their personalized peer-to-peer fundraising pages or setting up for your launch party, volunteers will provide your team with additional bandwidth and help you reach more supporters than you could on your own.

-From your internal team members, select one board member or leader to serve as the campaign chair.
-This person will oversee your planning committee (who will, of course, plan the campaign) and your steering committee (who will be in charge of ongoing campaign maintenance), as well as promoting your campaign in the community.
+From your internal team members, form a planning committee (who will, of course, plan the campaign) and a steering committee (who will be in charge of ongoing campaign maintenance).
 You’ll likely also form ad hoc committees for activities like budgeting, event planning, and marketing.

 External Capital Campaign Consultants

-Before you hire a consultant, make sure you know what you’re looking to get out of the partnership.
-Some other questions to ask yourself as you start considering candidates include:
+Before hiring a consultant, make sure you know what you’re looking to get out of the partnership.
+Some questions to ask yourself as you start considering candidates include:

 Your consultant should be committed to bringing your nonprofit’s vision for a capital campaign to life.
 Look for one who can serve as a true partner and is invested in your organization’s success.